Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 *Setting: A public forum where both are presenting their views on AI policies.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged."
+- **Enhancement Suggestion**: Isabella could challenge Marcus more directly, perhaps by citing specific examples of communities that have been harmed by similar policies in the past, making her argument more impactful.

+**Marcus**: "And we need to protect our future.
+If we don't act ethically, we risk everything we've fought for."
+- **Enhancement Suggestion**: Marcus could express a personal stake in the issue, perhaps referencing a family member or friend affected by the policies, which would humanize his perspective.

+**Isabella**: "But at what cost?
+We can't sacrifice our values for the sake of progress."
+- **Enhancement Suggestion**: Isabella could articulate her fears about the long-term consequences of their decisions, adding urgency to her plea and emphasizing the stakes involved.

 **Marcus**: "And we need to protect our future.
 If we don't act ethically, we risk everything we've fought for."